Clilstore Facebook WA Linkedin Email

 This is a Clilstore unit.
 You can link all words to dictionaries.

-Practical cases (U1)
+ACO: Practical cases U1

 Read the cases and identify what type of language disorder they suffer from and what characteristics define it.